Looking for the Top Things To Do in New York City?

 Description of Gullivers Gate By Thrifty Family Travels

-A fun attraction to see in Times Square is Gulliver’s Gate – particularly if you’re in NYC with kids!
-This little miniature world is so cool, both young and old will love it.
+A fun attraction to see in Times Square is Gulliver's Gate – particularly if you're in NYC with kids This little miniature world is so cool, both young and old will love it.

 This is the world’s most technologically advanced, interactive display of miniatures- everything is tiny, but you will have big-time fun at this attraction.

-Kids and adults alike will love discovering new little detail in the various worlds and checking out cities that they have visited too.
 No doubt the little ones will particularly love the key they are given upon entry, which can be used used to activate different parts of the miniature sets.

-Gullivers Gate is located right in the heart of time square and is open between 10am and 8pm.
+Gullivers Gate is located right in the heart of time square and is open between 10 am and 8 pm.

-Staten Island Ferry
+15. Adventures in NYC – Staten Island Ferry

 Description of the Staten Island Ferry By Where The Wild Kids Wander